akash211/Notes/Azure_Dp700_Notes.md

 ## Use Apache Spark in Microsoft Fabric

+### Overview of Apache Spark
+- **Apache Spark** is a distributed data processing framework that enables large-scale data analytics by coordinating work across multiple processing nodes in a cluster, known in Microsoft Fabric as a **Spark pool**.
+- Spark supports multiple programming languages, including:
+  - **Java**
+  - **Scala** (a Java-based scripting language)
+  - **Spark R**
+  - **Spark SQL**
+  - **PySpark** (a Spark-specific variant of Python).

+### Spark Pool Architecture
+- A **Spark pool** contains two types of nodes:
+  - **Head Node:** Coordinates distributed processes through a driver program.
+  - **Worker Nodes:** Perform actual data processing tasks through executor processes.
+- Microsoft Fabric provides a **starter pool** in each workspace, enabling quick setup and execution of Spark jobs with minimal configuration.

+### Configuring Spark Pools
+- Key configuration settings for Spark pools include:
+  - **Node Family:** Type of virtual machines used for the Spark cluster nodes (e.g., memory-optimized nodes for better performance).
+  - **Autoscale:** Automatically provisions nodes as needed, with options to set initial and maximum node counts.
+  - **Dynamic Allocation:** Dynamically allocates executor processes on worker nodes based on data volumes.
+- Multiple pools can be created, and one can be configured as the default.

+### Spark Runtime and Libraries
+- The **Spark runtime** determines the versions of Apache Spark, Delta Lake, Python, and other core components installed.
+- The current default runtime version is **1.3**.
+- Within a runtime, you can install and use a wide selection of libraries for common or specialized tasks.
+- Custom environments can be created in a Fabric workspace to use specific Spark runtimes, libraries, and configurations for different operations.

+### Native Execution Engine
+- The **native execution engine** in Microsoft Fabric is a vectorized processing engine that runs Spark operations directly on lakehouse infrastructure.
+- Benefits of the native execution engine:
+  - Significantly improves query performance for large datasets in **Parquet** or **Delta** file formats.
+- To enable the native execution engine, set the following Spark properties:
+  - `spark.native.enabled: true`
+  - `spark.shuffle.manager: org.apache.spark.shuffle.sort.ColumnarShuffleManager`

+### Optimizing Spark Sessions
+- When running Spark code in Microsoft Fabric, a **Spark session** is initiated.
+- **High Concurrency Mode:**
+  - Shares Spark sessions across multiple concurrent users or processes.
+  - Ensures isolation of code to avoid variable conflicts between notebooks.
+  - Can also be enabled for Spark jobs to optimize non-interactive script execution.

+### Machine Learning with MLFlow
+- **MLFlow** is an open-source library used to manage machine learning training and model deployment.
+- Key capabilities of MLFlow in Microsoft Fabric:
+  - Implicitly logs machine learning experiment activity without requiring explicit code.
+  - This functionality can be disabled in workspace settings if needed.

+### Schema Management
+- While Spark can infer schemas, explicitly providing schemas improves performance.

 ## Work with Delta Lake tables in Microsoft Fabric

 ## Ingest Data with Dataflows Gen2 in Microsoft Fabric